Extreme Measures

 The inciting incident occurs at 12 minutes when A mysterious homeless man is brought into the ER with strange symptoms and track marks.
 Despite Guy's efforts, the man dies under suspicious circumstances, and his body disappears from the morgue..
 At 10% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 28 minutes marks the transition into Act II, occurring at 23% of the runtime.
-This illustrates the protagonist's commitment to Guy actively chooses to defy hospital orders and continues investigating despite warnings.
+This shows the protagonist's commitment to Guy actively chooses to defy hospital orders and continues investigating despite warnings.
 He breaks into medical records and crosses ethical lines, committing to uncovering the truth regardless of consequences., moving from reaction to action.

 The Collapse moment at 86 minutes (73% through) represents the emotional nadir.
 Here, Guy is captured and taken to the secret research facility.
 He faces Dr. Myrick who justifies the experiments - sacrificing "worthless" lives to cure paralysis.
-Guy realizes the depth of the conspiracy and seems powerless to stop it., indicates the protagonist at their lowest point.
+Guy realizes the depth of the conspiracy and seems powerless to stop it., illustrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 92 minutes initiates the final act resolution at 78% of the runtime.
 Guy realizes he can't stop the research, but he can expose it and force it into ethical oversight.
 He gathers evidence and finds allies who will help him bring the truth to light., demonstrating the transformation achieved throughout the journey.